 Shareholder Joel Zwemer has been helping to steer growth in St. Lucie County as a member of the Board of Directors of the Economic Development Council of St. Lucie County since 2009, and as a member of the Treasure Coast Builders Association.
 He currently serves as a member of the Board of Directors for the Education Foundation of St Lucie County.

 Shareholder Brad Gould served as Chairman of the Board of Directors of Big Brothers Big Sisters of St. Lucie, Indian River and Okeechobee Counties and has been a director since 2005.
-In addition, he currently serves as Chairman of the Parent Academy of St. Lucie County.
+In addition, he is the founder and former Chairman of the Parent Academy of St. Lucie County.
 He is a member of the Board of Governors of the Florida Institute of Certified Public Accountants (FICPA).

-For 16 consecutive years, Dean Mead has partnered with Indian River State College to support the “President’s Challenge to SOAR/Take Stock in Children” scholarship program, now in its 20th year.
+For nearly 20 years, Dean Mead partnered with Indian River State College to support the “President’s Challenge to SOAR/Take Stock in Children” scholarship program, now in its 20th year.
 This beneficial program works to break the poverty cycle by giving at-risk eighth and ninth graders in Indian River, St. Lucie, Martin and Okeechobee Counties the promise of a full scholarship at a Florida college or university if they stay out of trouble, maintain a decent GPA and graduate from high school.
-To date, more than 800 scholarships have been awarded.
+Hundreds of scholarships have been awarded.

 Dean Mead played a key role in the restoration and reopening of the 1920s-era Sunrise Theatre in historic downtown Fort Pierce.
 We donated over $100,000 while also helping to raise the remaining funds needed to revitalize the theatre as a place all can enjoy.
 In November 2010, the Sunrise Theatre was the location of the firm’s 30th anniversary celebration with more than 100 clients and local business leaders in attendance.
 Through hard work and community support, the Sunrise Theatre has once again become a focal point for economic development and entertainment in downtown Fort Pierce.